vrm-c/vrm-specification/specification/VRMC_node_constraint-1.0_beta/README.md

 Nodes must meet these requirements to be a source:

 - The source must not be the destination itself
-- The source evaluated in model space (described in the core specification of VRM) must not be a child of the destination
 - The source must not make a circular dependency between two or more constraints

 ### Weight